savelee/kube-django-ng/readme.md

 4. Create a secret from your service account **master.json** key

+    `kubectl create secret generic credentials --from-file=./master.json`

+5. Create a config map:

     `kubectl create configmap chatserver-config --from-literal "GCLOUD_PROJECT=${PROJECT_ID}" --from-literal "TOPIC=user-content" --from-literal "DATASET=chatanalytics" --from-literal "TABLE=chatmessages" --from-literal "MY_CHATBASE_KEY=${MY_CHATBASE_KEY}" --from-literal "MY_CHATBASE_VERSION=${MY_CHATBASE_VERSION}"`

-5. Fix paths to your images of the **-deployment.yaml** & **setup** files (in the cloudbuilder folder) to match the container names in your Container Registry.
+6. Fix paths to your images of the **-deployment.yaml** & **setup** files (in the cloudbuilder folder) to match the container names in your Container Registry.

-6. When you setup your cluster for the first time, you can run this command from the root directory:
+7. When you setup your cluster for the first time, you can run this command from the root directory:

     `gcloud builds submit --config cloudbuilder/setup.yaml`

-7. In case you want to re-deploy individual containers, run the following build scripts:
+8. In case you want to re-deploy individual containers, run the following build scripts:

    `gcloud builds submit --config cloudbuilder/chatserver.yaml`